Bitcoin price drop: Cryptocurrency plunges to lowest level since December

-Bitcoin tumbled as much as 20% Tuesday.
+Bitcoin tumbled about 20% Tuesday.

-The price of the volatile digital currency dipped below $12,000, its lowest level in more than a month, according to data from CoinDesk.com.
+The price of the volatile digital currency dipped below $11,000 around 5 p.m.
+ET on Tuesday, its lowest level in more than a month, according to data from CoinDesk.com.

 Other popular cryptocurrencies ethereum and ripple also posted double-digit losses.